CapsCode-Website/blogfiles/javascript/large-delay-value-in-setTimeout/index.md

 Thank you for reading this so far.
 This is a brief introduction on **How Large Delay Value In `setTimeout` Acts in JavaScript**.

-Hope its a nice and informative read for you.
+Hope it's a nice and informative read for you.
 If you find this article useful, like and share this article.
 Someone could find it useful too.

-If you find anything technically inaccurate please feel free to reach out to us.
+If you find anything technically inaccurate, please feel free to reach out to us.

 VISIT https://www.capscode.in/blog TO LEARN MORE.